ProteinsWebTeam/interpro-docs/docs/browse.rst

 Subfamilies
 ===========
 This section provides a list of subfamilies derived from the signature and a link to get more information in the member database website.
 Currently, this list is available for the PANTHER and CATH-Gene3D member databases.
+For PANTHER subfamilies, the GO terms associated to them are also displayed.

 .. _protein_page: